tzhao42/FootprintServer/README.md

 # fp_server
-The backend for our environemental sustainability mobile app Footprint developed at HackNYU.
+The backend for Footprint, an environemental sustainability mobile app that we developed at HackNYU 2019.